Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Summary of the Main Results

-We find a rich thermalization behavior: unconstrained thermalization to infinite temperature is suppressed with drive-dependent heating rates following both powerlaw and non-powerlaw behavior as a function of the distance $\varepsilon$ to the commensurate point $T^\ast_k$.
-We believe that this suppressed thermalization originates from the suppressed magnitude of matrix elements between resonant many-body states (the folding criterion being readily satisfied close to $T^\ast_k$).
 The intermediate-to-low frequency regime enhances the ergodic properties of the dynamics, and allows us to obtain clean data already at moderate system sizes.
-Moreover, the heating behaviour caused by the Floquet drive is resilient against small perturbations in the driving period.
+Yet, we observe that periodically driven pure states are prevented from reaching a featureless infinite temperature state at very long times.
+Instead, in analogy to many-body dynamical localization~\cite{Rozenbaum2017,Rylands2020,Fava2020}, at finite system size, thermalization comes to a halt in a finite time, indicating a not entirely ergodic dynamics.
+Interestingly, we find that small perturbations in the driving protocol suffice to restore ergodicity also at finite system sizes.
+Yet, prethermalization is resilient against such perturbations in the driving period.
 We further consider the evolution of both pure states and thermal ensembles, and demonstrate that prethermalized Floquet systems evolve into a featureless infinite-temperature state by gradually changing their temperature with respect to a local effective Floquet Hamiltonian, although the latter is computed with the help of an asymptotic IFE.
 Thus, the IFE can provide a useful static description even outside the prethermal plateau.